dmlc/xgboost/doc/tutorials/external_memory.rst

 reducing the training dataset size.
 The GPU hist tree method supports `gradient-based sampling`, enabling users to set a low sampling rate without compromising accuracy.
 Before 3.0, concatenation with subsampling was the only option for GPU-based external memory.
-After 3.0, XGBoost uses the regular batch fetching as the default.
+After 3.0, XGBoost uses the regular batch fetching as the default while the page concatenation can be enabled by:

 .. code-block:: python